 My Woodworking Career

-I began personally engraving cigar boxes for friends.
+Shortly after I graduated, freelancing allowed me venture to western North Carolina.
+I joined a best friend moving to Asheville and continued engraving cigar boxes for friends, and friends of friends.
 Each cigar box had the same process - sanding, sketching, carving, burning and finishing - it was a rhythm I fell into.
-I immensely enjoyed the process and fell in love with the contrast of the burned typography.
+It was not long before I desired to build the wooden boxes myself.

 eddie+aaronson+building+chairs.jpg

-In 2018, I put all my efforts into Windthrow
+In 2018, I put all my effort into Windthrow and started to create wooden Judaica along side the ketubah designs.

 Eddie Aaronson